 The food safety body has opened a public consultation on its findings, which will run until 15 September.
 The deadline for EFSA to adopt a final opinion is June 2015.

 "Once finalised, EFSA's scientific advice will support European and national decision-makers to consider possible measures to further reduce consumer exposure to this substance in food," the EFSA said.

-This report analyzes the worldwide markets for Prebiotics in Metric Tons and US$ Million.
-The US market is further analyzed by the following Product Segments: Mannan-Oligosaccharide (MOS), Fructans (F...
+This report analyzes the worldwide markets for Prebiotics in both US$ Million and Metric Tons.
+The US market is further analyzed by the following Product Segments: Mannan-Oligosaccharide (MOS), Fructa...

 This report analyzes the worldwide markets for Artificial Sweeteners in US$ Thousands by the following Major Product Classes: Aspartame, Acesulfame Potassium, Saccharin, Sucralose, and Others.
 The rep...

 Published every year since 1996, our 12 Key Trends is the only trends analysis that enables you to differentiate enduring trends from short-term fads and understand how to use them successfully in you...

 This forecast report on Beta-Glucans covers an in-depth analysis of Beta-Glucan ingredients manufacturers and ingredients characteristics in relation to raw material use and extraction methods.
 The re...

 This forecast and market trend report on Beta-Carotenes covers an in-depth analysis of Beta- Carotenes ingredientss manufacturers and ingredientss products characteristics in relation to raw material ...

 - Comment: Nestle reacts to world of 3G and Buffett